-For families with children with autism spectrum disorders, or ASD, places like amusement parks can be a difficult zone.
-And, recently, some theme parks near southeast Michigan changed their policies on wait times for those with ASD and other disabilities.
+For families with children with autism spectrum disorders, or ASD, places like amusement parks can be a difficult zone, but luckily many parks offer programs to help ease some of the challenges.

 Getting your child ready

 Still, if you want to take a trip to the amusement park with your special needs child, there are some things to keep in mind so the experience can be fun.

 “Advance planning is a requirement for any successful amusement park visit with a person with ASD,” Cedar Point’s website notes, adding that a trip to the theme park will “include a plethora of sensory stimulation including crowds, dark and loud theaters, coasters traveling overhead, lights and noises (and) waiting in line, to mention a few.”